-- A. Ceded claims must be processed with the same degree of diligence as are voluntary claims. - B. CAR will conduct biennial audits of claims using a random sample in order to evaluate and compare the individual carrier performance on the handling of ceded and voluntary claims.
-Statistical testing will be performed to determine if there is any statistically significant difference in the handling of voluntary and ceded claims by the Servicing Carrier. - C. The audit shall include policies not insured or reinsured by the Plan in order to determine if there is a difference in claims handling between policies insured voluntarily and those insured or reinsured by the Plan.
+- A. Ceded claims must be processed with the same degree of diligence as voluntary claims. - B. CAR will conduct biennial audits of claims using a random sample in order to evaluate and compare the individual carrier performance on the handling of ceded and voluntary claims.
+Statistical testing will be performed to determine if there is any statistically significant difference in the handling of voluntary and ceded claims by the Servicing Carrier. - C. The audit shall include voluntary retained policies in order to determine if there is a difference in claims handling between policies insured voluntarily and those ceded through CAR.